 Learning to play the guitar can be overwhelming at first.
 But it’s quite rewarding being able to play your first few chords and make beautiful sounds.
 But in order to do so, it’s critical to know the string names.

 Memorizing guitar string names can be as easy as finding a saying you like that matches each note.
 This way, you can recite the mnemonic and quickly recall the string names.

-But in order to do so, first we need to start with the basics.
-And that is to learn the guitar string names in order..
+First, we need to start with the basics.
+And that is to learn the guitar string names and their order.

 Guitar String Names